 How Long Should My Truck Mounted Air Compressor Last?

 VMAC surveyed 1,464 visitors on the VMACAIR.com website to ask the question, “How many years do you expect your truck mounted air compressor to last?”
-The poll results showed a clear winning expectation, with 40.51% of respondents choosing 6-10 years.
+The poll results showed a clear winner with 40.51% of respondents choosing 6-10 years.

 Survey-Q_Air-Compressor-Life-Expectancy-image-1-700x562

-However, some poll results were interesting and revealed surprisingly low and surprisingly high expectations of truck-mounted air compressors.
+However, the poll results also revealed surprisingly high and low expectations of truck-mounted air compressors.

 Nearly one-fifth of all respondents expect their truck-mounted air compressor to only last 1-5 years, suggesting a massive turnover of compressed air on these trucks.
 Without further context from these respondents, it’s impossible to know why their expectations are so low.
 Still, it seems probable that these survey respondents purchase older trucks that turnover regularly or are only familiar with low-quality, temporary air solutions.